 (d) Side Yards.
 There shall be side yards provided between each building and the property line of no less than 50 feet.

 (e) Rear Yard.
 There shall be a minimum rear yard depth of 50 feet.

+(f) Nonconforming/Substandard lots.
+An undeveloped lot which is nonconforming/ substandard as defined in Wis.
+Stat. §66.10015 as to lot dimensions or area may be used for any use permitted in this District provided it was legally created and recorded prior to October 16, 2007, and the development complies with all other requirements of this chapter and subsection.
+In addition, buildings which were legally constructed on the lot prior to October 16, 2007 and which do not conform to the requirements of this ordinance as to setback, side yards or rear yards, may be continued in use (developed lots).
+Undeveloped lots, or future additions or structural alterations or additional structures on developed lots shall maintain a minimum side yard and rear year setback of 25 feet.

-(f) Street Setbacks.
+(g) Street Setbacks.
 See §17.23 Highway and Railroad Setbacks for road classifications.

-(g) Off Street Parking.
+(h) Off Street Parking.
 See §17.70-17.72.

 17.50 A-3 EXCLUSIVE AGRICULTURAL DISTRICT